y-ich/maxima-on-web/README.md

 #Maxima on Web
-by ICHIKAWA, Yuji

-Copyright (C) 2011-2012 ICHIKAWA, Yuji (New 3 Rs)

 "Maxima on Web" is a server script by Sinatra(Ruby) with HTML client UI on MacOS.
 It requires Maxima(http://maxima.sourceforge.net) and Gnuplot(included by Maxima distribution), and Sinatra(http://www.sinatrarb.com).